 The gorgeous actress wore a claret silk tulle gown from Rodarte featuring Swarovski crystals on the bodice.
 She wore minimal accessories to highlight the jeweled embellishments on her stunning dress.

-Natalie Portman looking enchanting in a red gown from Rodarte
+Natalie Portman looks enchanting in a red gown from Rodarte (Credit: WENN)

-These metallic sandals from Charles David have unfortunately sold out but here are a few gorgeous alternatives from Zappos and Nordstrom.
+Unfortunately, these metallic sandals from Charles David have sold out, but here are a few gorgeous alternatives from Zappos and Nordstrom.

 Michael Antonio “Jennings” Metallic Sandals, $49.99